Logo

 Independent auditors conduct regular checks to assess the fulfilment of criteria and document the progress made, using a sample-based approach.

-Audits and Certification
+Audits and Verification

 To ensure the reliability of The Good Cashmere Standard® and the correct implementation of its criteria and indicators, independent audits verify regularly whether cashmere herders and producers (buying stations/dehairing stations) comply with the criteria set out in the standard.
 The verification is awarded to producers who themselves, as well as their herder group, work in accordance with The Good Cashmere Standard®.
 They receive a certificate which is valid for 12 months and are allowed to sell their products under The Good Cashmere Standard® seal.